-Millions of people use Microsoft Outlook but how many really make use of it’s features?
+Millions of people use Microsoft Outlook but how many really make use of its features?
 The abundance of buttons and tabs can put some people off, it can seem confusing and complicated.
 But it’s quite brilliant, most people just aren’t using it effectively.

-1. Schedule emails
+1. Scheduling emails

-How: Once you’ve written your email, go to Options>Delay Delivery and tick the box which reads Do not deliver before, then enter the date and time you would like the message held until.
+How: Once you’ve written your email, go to Options>Delay Delivery and tick the box that reads Do not deliver before, then enter the date and time you would like the message held until.
 Click close and then send your email.
 It won’t be sent prior to your specified time.

 2. Create new meetings, appointments, tasks and contacts from one window.